Entanglement in the energy-constrained prepare-and-measure scenario: applications to randomness certification and channel discrimination: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 This work was supported by the Government of Spain (Severo Ochoa CEX2019-000910-S, FUNQIP and European Union NextGenerationEU PRTR-C17.I1), Fundació Cellex, Fundació Mir-Puig, Generalitat de Catalunya (CERCA program), and the EU Quantera project Veriqtas.
+RD acknowledges funding from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 101081441.
 GS acknowledges funding from the Government of Spain (Torres Quevedo PTQ2021-011870).
 M.A. acknowledges the funding supported by the European Union (Project- QURES, Grant Agreement No. 101153001).